 - Does it include physical activity?

-Speaking with a health care professional or a nutritionist may help you figure out a plan that works for you and keeps you healthy.
-Columbia students can take advantage of nutritional counseling on campus by using Open Communicator or call x4-2284 to make an appointment.
+Speaking with a health care professional or a registered dietitian may help you figure out a plan that works for you and keeps you healthy.

 Stay healthy, no matter what size you are!Alice!